axone-protocol/docs/docs/academy/protocol-concepts.md

 At the resource level, governance is expressed through consent rules, strictly recorded and enforced on-chain.
 Resource providers define these rules, determining how their data or services can be used.
 This approach gives resource providers precise control over how their assets are shared, reinforcing trust and encouraging open adoption of digital resources.

-Here are some examples of rules that providers can customize:
+Here are examples of rules that can be defined for a resource:

 - Who can access the resource
 - The economic model.